OdielDomanie/OdielDomanie.github.io/Clipper-Bot.md

 ### Slash commands

-By default, setup/admin related commands are only available to server admins, while other commands are available to everyone.
-You can manually assign roles to the commands in the Discord GUI. `/c`, `/c-timestamp`, `/edit`, `/a`, `/ss` commands are for general use, while the __other commands should have more restricted permissions__.
+By default, slash commands are only available to server admins.
+You should manually assign roles (and channels) to the commands in the Discord GUI. `/c`, `/c-timestamp`, `/edit`, `/a`, `/ss` commands are for general use, while the __other commands should have more restricted permissions__.

 The permission system for the legacy (non-slash) commands does **not** sync with the slash commands, so it is advised to **only enable the slash commands or the legacy commands, and not the both types of commands at the same time**.
 You can disable legacy commands with `/disable-legacy-commands` .